You understand that the equipment you have on your job site is highly valuable and so do criminals in your area.

 The most common types of stolen equipment include:

-In addition, keep in mind that criminals don’t always target full pieces of equipment.
+Keep in mind that criminals don’t always target full pieces of equipment.
 Some will take tires, lift GPS systems or even syphon gas from the tank.

-Think like a criminal: If you were to steal from your jobsite, how could you do it?
-Consider how secure the fencing around the jobsite is, and whether equipment is stored in locked enclosures.
+Think like a criminal: If you were to steal from your job site, how could you do it?
+Consider how secure the fencing around the jobsite is and whether equipment is stored in locked enclosures.
 Locking tires with heavy duty chains can deter thieves as well.

-Be judicious in granting access to your location.
+Be diligent in granting access to your location.
 A key or password in the hands of the wrong person can easily be passed onto a criminal, without the foreman or manager ever knowing.
 In some cases, a security guard may be worth hiring to thwart any attempts to gain unauthorized access to your jobsite.

 Criminals tend to prefer working in the shadows.
 Installing security lighting throughout your jobsite can deter thieves.
 There are a few options for doing this.
 Motion sensor lighting puts a spotlight on unexpected movement on your jobsite.
 This will alert you to suspicious activity, and could potentially scare off criminals.